-Telemetry requirements for air, space, and ground systems are accommodated in the appropriate bands as described in paragraph 2.3.
+Telemetry requirements for air, space, and ground systems are accommodated in the appropriate bands as described in Paragraph 2.3.

-2.4.1 Center Frequency Tolerance.
+2.4.1 Center Frequency Tolerance

 Unless otherwise dictated by a particular application, the frequency tolerance for a telemetry transmitter shall be ± 0.002 percent of the transmitter's assigned center frequency.
 Transmitter designs shall control transient frequency errors associated with startup and power interruptions.
-During the first second after turn-on, the transmitter output frequency shall be within the occupied bandwidth of the modulated signal at any time when the transmitter output power exceeds -25 dBm.
+During the first second after turn-on, the transmitter output frequency shall be within the occupied bandwidth of the modulated signal at any time when the transmitter output power exceeds -25 decibels (dB) referenced to one milliwatt (dBm).
 Between 1 and 5 seconds after initial turn-on, the transmitter frequency shall remain within twice the specified limits for the assigned radio frequency.
-After 5 seconds, the standard frequency tolerance is applicable for any and all operations where the transmitter power output is -25 dBm or greater (or produces a field strength greater than 320 μ V/meter at a distance of 30 meters from the transmitting antenna in any direction).
+After 5 seconds, the standard frequency tolerance is applicable for any and all operations where the transmitter power output is -25 dBm or greater (or produces a field strength greater than 320 microvolts $[\mu V]$ /meter at a distance of 30 meters from the transmitting antenna in any direction).
 Specific uses may dictate tolerances more stringent than those stated.

-2.4.2 Output Power.
+2.4.2 Output Power

 Emitted power levels shall always be limited to the minimum required for the application.
-The output power shall not exceed 25 watts5.
-The effective isotropic radiated power (EIRP) shall not exceed 25 watts5.
+The output power shall not exceed 25 watts6.
+The effective isotropic radiated power (EIRP) shall not exceed 25 watts.